andresayac/bot-chatgpt/README.md

 By default, the bot is set to English.
 If you want to change the language, you can do so by changing the `LANGUAGE_BOT` variable in the `.env` file to your desired language.
 For example, for Spanish, you would set `LANGUAGE_BOT=es`.

+## Reverse Proxy URL

+Before obtaining the access token, make sure to set the `URL_REVERSE_PROXY` in the `.env` file.
+You can use the reverse proxies listed in the used library as a reference: [default](https://github.com/transitive-bullshit/chatgpt-api#reverse-proxy)

 ## Obtaining Access Token

 To complete the `.env` file, you will need to obtain an access token.
 You can manually get an access token by logging in to the ChatGPT webapp and then opening [https://chat.openai.com/api/auth/session](https://chat.openai.com/api/auth/session), which will return a JSON object containing your access token string.